pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 5. Build by the following command in terminal.

     ```shell
-    cd src
-    make
+    make package
     ```

-    `build/Release/Karabiner-VirtualHIDDevice-Manager.app` will be generated.
+    `dist/Karabiner-DriverKit-VirtualHIDDevice-X.X.X.pkg` will be generated.